 The grains also have different nutritional profiles from each other and from modern grains.
 As such, they’re an easy way to change your nutrient intake.
 For example, some may include more protein than wheat.
 This is particularly true for pseudocereals, which are seeds that are used in the same way as grains.

 Finally, ancient grains are often gluten free.
 This makes them perfect for anyone who needs to avoid gluten or who wants to decrease their gluten intake.
+Learning to cook with ancient grains comes with some challenges, but the benefits outweigh the downside for many.

 - Khorasan Wheat (Kamut)